-Payments by mail should be sent at least ten business days prior to the due to allow for the payment to arrive on time.
-Payments should include the student's name.
+When mailing a payment, please send it out ten business days prior to due date to allow the payments to arrive on time.
+Payments should indicate the student's name and purpose (Rent, Tuition, etc.).
 Acceptable forms of payment include: